“How can you make a startup successful?”

 That was my main question when I sat down with Yaron Samid.

-He’s a multi-exit founder whose companies have been acquired by the likes of Microsoft and Cisco, to name but two.
+He’s a multi-exit startup founder whose companies have been acquired by the likes of Microsoft and Cisco, to name but two.

 Yaron is a regular lecturer at Stanford and Columbia business schools.
 He is the founder of TechAviv, one of the largest founder clubs in the world.